Tom and Kathy Carrigan, Owners

 Q: How much is shipping?

 After the 100 plant level, we charge actual shipping.
 We will not know the true cost until we pack your order and weigh it.
 Plants differ in size and weight and shipping to different locations is variable.
-However we can estimate that it will cost roughly .25-.30 cents ea to ship for larger orders.
+However we can estimate that it will cost roughly .25-.30 cents ea plant to ship, for larger orders.
 We will charge you an estimated shipping cost when payment is made.
 If the estimated cost is greater than actual cost, a prompt refund will be made.
 If the estimated cost is less than actual cost you will be billed for the amount due.

 << Back to Top of Page